NISD builds $110 million Harlan High to relieve overcrowding

 It features an impressive library media center with 3D printers, and even a coffee shop for students.There are also private study rooms and a massive auditorium.

-The school is all set to welcome the first 1,300 "Harlan Hawks" come Aug.
-28.
+The school is all set to welcome the first 1,300 "Harlan Hawks" starting August 28.

 “We are starting without a senior class,” said Harris.
 The school will open with ninth and tenth graders.